-IELTS Academic measures whether your level of English language proficiency is suitable for an academic environment.
-It reflects aspects of academic language and evaluates whether you’re ready to begin training or studying.
+The IELTS Academic test is designed to measure your English language proficiency and to assess if it is suitable for an academic environment.
+The test reflects aspects of academic language and evaluates whether you’re ready to begin training or studying in English.

-- study at an undergraduate level or postgraduate level anywhere in the world
+- Study at an undergraduate or postgraduate level in an English-speaking country

 IELTS General Training

-IELTS General Training measures English language proficiency in a practical, everyday context.
-The tasks and tests reflect both workplace and social situations.
+The IELTS General Training test is designed to measure your English language proficiency in a practical, everyday context.
+The test reflects both workplace and social situations.

-Take this test if you would like to:
+Take IELTS General Training if you want to:

-If you are taking the IELTS test to support a UK visa application to work, live or study in the UK, you may need to take the IELTS for UKVI (UK Visas and Immigration) Academic or General Training or the IELTS for Life Skills test.
+If you are taking the IELTS test to support a UK visa application to study, work, or live in the UK - other than to study at a UK university that is a Student Route (Tier 4) Sponsor -you may need to take a specific version of the test, called IELTS for UK Visas and Immigration (UKVI).